inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Ephemeral
     - lightweight and do not persist.
 They cannot be queried outside of dbt.
 - Materialized view
-    - used to create a table materialized in your target database
+    - used to create a view in your target database

 Default Python Materializations
 - Table